laurenpenn/Website/content/plugins/podpress/readme.txt

 * new: max.
 12 itunes:keywords possible

 = v8.8.10.6 =
-<strong>Notice:</strong> Upgrading to this version from version 8.8.9.2 or older will rename the podPress `meta_key`s in the postmeta data base table of your blog (see bug fixes).
+**Notice:** Upgrading to this version from version 8.8.9.2 or older will rename the podPress `meta_key`s in the postmeta data base table of your blog (see bug fixes).
 Downgrading to a previous version is only possible if you reverse these changes.

 * bug fix: a further bug fix for the feed modifying functions. podPress is using now the WP-own list of HTML entities and their numeric equivalents (ent2ncr();) to transform non-ASCII characters in the additional feed elements into RSS-feed-save text.
 (Thank you [Aaron Frankel](http://wordpress.org/support/profile/aaronfrankel) for [reporting the problem](http://wordpress.org/support/topic/88105-xml-feed-still-down).)

 = v8.8.10.5 =
-<strong>Notice:</strong> Upgrading to this version from version 8.8.9.2 or older will rename the podPress `meta_key`s in the postmeta data base table of your blog (see bug fixes).
+**Notice:** Upgrading to this version from version 8.8.9.2 or older will rename the podPress `meta_key`s in the postmeta data base table of your blog (see bug fixes).
 Downgrading to a previous version is only possible if you reverse these changes.

 * bug fix: a further bug fix for the feed modifying functions
 * bug fix: podPresshas displayed under some circumstances the player and links twice on single post views

 = v8.8.10.4 =
-<strong>Notice:</strong> Upgrading to this version from version 8.8.9.2 or older will rename the podPress `meta_key`s in the postmeta data base table of your blog (see bug fixes).
+**Notice:** Upgrading to this version from version 8.8.9.2 or older will rename the podPress `meta_key`s in the postmeta data base table of your blog (see bug fixes).
 Downgrading to a previous version is only possible if you reverse these changes.

 * bug fix: for a problem with not escaped ampersands in iTunes:category names which appeared in 8.8.10.3 (Thank you [BibleStudyRadio](http://wordpress.org/support/profile/biblestudyradio), [UULosAlamos Webmaster](http://wordpress.org/support/profile/uulosalamos-webmaster),  [AJRitz](http://wordpress.org/support/profile/ajritz) and [raymer](http://wordpress.org/support/profile/raymer) for [reporting the problem](http://wordpress.org/support/topic/plugin-podpress-itune-feed-incorrect).)
 * bug fix: The iTunes:category settings for the podPress Feeds work now.
 Depending on your previous iTunes:category settings it might be necessary to adjust them now.
 The podPress Feeds will no longer use the comparable settings of the main feed settings.

 = v8.8.10.3 =
-<strong>Notice:</strong> Upgrading to this version from version 8.8.9.2 or older will rename the podPress `meta_key`s in the postmeta data base table of your blog (see bug fixes).
+**Notice:** Upgrading to this version from version 8.8.9.2 or older will rename the podPress `meta_key`s in the postmeta data base table of your blog (see bug fixes).
 Downgrading to a previous version is only possible if you reverse these changes.

 * The 3rd party statistic options are available again by default.
 If you have used them before then please control the related settings after the upgrade.
 * bug fix: podPress statistics counts HTML5 play events correct, now.
 It counts when the "onplaying" event happens (when someone clicks on play and not during when the the HTML5 player buffers (preload) the file).
 The download numbers with 8.8.10 - 8.8.10.2 are probably to high depending on how many of your listners have used Chrome/Chromium (or Safari desktop versions) to listen your podcasts.